l-bamf/l-bamf/drinktionary.md

 learn different ways of developing and so I investigated the [Android Navigation Component](https://developer.android.com/guide/navigation).
 For a reason still unclear, the cameraX library didn't function properly when using Navigation, so I reverted back to a simple state machine architecture.

+## Firestore

+I have chosen to use Firestore as the external database because I have been in teams using it before, and keeping both distribution (Firebase) and storage on the same platform is appropriate.
+I chose a No-SQL database type because it is simpler to get running earlier, and I don't know the final structure of my data.
+I will build the front-end of the application in such a way that changing backend implementations shouldn't be difficult if I choose to do so.